FREE HOME PLANNING

 I was super pleased with how they turned out.
 There are just endless ideas for how to decorate your star.
 I really even loved it just plain.
 I'm planning to make some of these around Christmas as well.
 I think those could be super cute! 🌟

-DIY 4th of July Decorations: Kids Firecracracker Craft
+DIY 4th of July Decorations: Kids Firecracker Craft

 If you have bored kiddos at home this summer, this next craft will be something fun to keep them entertained for a bit.
 These Firecrackers use supplies you might already have on hand.

-Here are the supplies you'll need to make these 4th of July Decorations – Firecrackers:
+Here are the supplies you'll need to make this firecracker craft:

 - Toilet paper rolls, paper towel rolls, Pringles cans, anything cylinder shape will work.